ChepteaCatalin/transdurex/README.md

 var result = [1, 2, 3, 4, 5].map(add1).filter(isOdd).map(double).reduce(sum, 0);
 ```

 This works fine.
-However, these transformations occur across multiple intermediate collections, which need to be created, transformed, and subsequently garbage-collected once they are no longer needed.
+However, these transformations occur across multiple intermediate collections, which must be created, transformed, and subsequently garbage-collected once they are no longer needed.

 A transducer enables you to perform these transformations in a single pass without compromising the clarity of having those four distinct transformation functions.

-Reducers have incompatible shape with predicates, mappers and as well as well as with other reducers.
-This implies that reducers cannot be composed with mappers, predicates, or other reducers.
-That's why this library offers utilities for converting mappers and predicates into reducers.
+Reducers have incompatible shapes with predicates, mappers, and other reducers, which means they cannot be directly composed together.
+To address this, the library provides utilities for converting mappers and predicates into reducers, allowing for seamless composition.

 After converting predicates and mappers into reducers, the above code can be rewritten as follows: